Woreira/Unity-Proportional-Navigation-Collection/README.md

 `GetInterceptDirection(...)`: Uses `SolveQuadratic(...)` to solve the intercept traingle and outs the direction when possible

-> Note: These methods can also be used to solve for interpt bullets (i.e. firing a bullet at a moving target), hence I preferred to detach then
+> Note: These methods can also be used to solve for intercept bullets (i.e. firing a bullet at a moving target), hence I preferred to detach then